TykTechnologies/tyk-operator/docs/getting-started.md

 `httpbin.default.svc` DNS record in the cluster, instead of IP addresses.
 Please visit the official [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) for more details.

-Suppose we want to create a Deployment of popular [`httpbin` service](https://hub.docker.com/r/kennethreitz/httpbin/) using [`ci/upstreams/httpbin.yaml`](../ci/upstreams/httpbin.yaml) file.
+Suppose we want to create a Deployment of [`httpbin`](https://hub.docker.com/r/kennethreitz/httpbin/) service using [`ci/upstreams/httpbin.yaml`](../ci/upstreams/httpbin.yaml) file.
 We are going to expose the application through port `8000` as described under the Service [specification](https://github.com/TykTechnologies/tyk-operator/blob/master/ci/upstreams/httpbin.yaml#L10).

-First, let's create Service and Deployment either applying the manifest defined in our repository
+First, let's create Service and Deployment by either applying the manifest defined in our repository

 ```bash
 kubectl apply -f ci/upstreams/httpbin.yaml